hsestupin/html-to-md/README.md

 # html-to-md

 A Clojure library for converting html to md.
 Tiny and simple.
+Many thanks to https://github.com/domchristie/to-markdown - lots of regular expressions and test cases were grabbed from there.

 ## Usage